stefandmn/weather.clue/README.md

 **Clue Weather** package is designed to become main weather plugin for MCPi and an alternative weather add-on for Kodi.
-The default content provider is Wunderground and might be plugged other sources using plugin data structure.
+The default content provider is Wunderground and might be plugged other sources using plugin object model.